Lawrence VanDyke: Federal judicial service

 The ABA's handling of VanDyke was widely denounced by conservative commentators.
 Writing for National Review, John McCormack asked: "Were VanDyke's comments to the ABA twisted or taken wildly out of context in order to paint him as a bigot?
 It is hard to believe any judicial nominee would suggest during an interview with the ABA that he might not be 'fair' to all litigants."
-McCormack asked the ABA for a transcript of the relevant portion of its interview with VanDyke, but the ABA declined to provide one.
+McCormack asked the ABA for a transcript of the relevant portion of its interview with VanDyke, but the association declined to provide one.
 Legal scholar Adam White, a former member of the ABA's Administrative Law Section, wrote a Wall Street Journal op-ed arguing that there was "no basis on which to evaluate any of the broad-brush descriptions of Mr. VanDyke.
 We don't know what basis, if any, his critics have for these judgments, or even who they are.
 We're expected to take the ABA's disparagement at face value".
 The Wall Street Journal editorial board also published a critique of the ABA's treatment of VanDyke.
 Writing in The Atlantic, law professor Josh Blackman suggested that "[g]oing forward, when a nominee is rated as unqualified, the transcript should be released, and the recording should be posted publicly online."

 On November 21, 2019, VanDyke's nomination was reported out of committee by a 12–10 vote.
 On December 10, 2019, the United States Senate invoked cloture on his nomination by a 53–40 vote.
 On December 11, 2019, his nomination was confirmed by a 51–44 vote.
 He received his judicial commission on January 2, 2020.

 Notable opinions

-Reports have noted VanDyke's strident dissents in a number of cases.
+Reports have noted VanDyke's outspoken dissents in a number of cases.

 McDougall v.
 County of Ventura

-VanDyke wrote a majority opinion holding that two California counties violated the Second Amendment when they shut down gun and ammunition stores in 2020 as nonessential businesses during the COVID-19 pandemic.
-In an unusual move, VanDyke wrote a concurrence to his own opinion, predicting that the case will be heard en banc and claiming that "no firearm-related ban or regulation ever ultimately fails" in the Ninth Circuit.
+In January 2022, VanDyke wrote a majority opinion holding that two California counties violated the Second Amendment when they shut down gun and ammunition stores in 2020 as nonessential businesses during the COVID-19 pandemic.
+In an unusual move, VanDyke filed a concurrence to his own opinion, predicting that the case would be heard en banc and claiming that "no firearm-related ban or regulation ever ultimately fails" in the Ninth Circuit.
 He criticized his court's approach to Second Amendment challenges as "exceptionally malleable".
-He then attached a 13-page concurrence, writing a ruling in favor of the California counties—the opposite conclusion of his own opinion for the panel—and explaining: "I figure there is no reason why I shouldn’t write an alternative draft opinion that will apply our test in a way more to the liking of the majority of our court.
+In his attached 13-page concurrence, VanDyke asserted that he would rule in favor of the California counties—the opposite conclusion of his own opinion for the panel—and explained: "I figure there is no reason why I shouldn’t write an alternative draft opinion that will apply our test in a way more to the liking of the majority of our court.
 That way I can demonstrate just how easy it is to reach any desired conclusion under our current framework, and the majority of our court can get a jumpstart on calling this case en banc.
 Sort of a win-win for everyone."
 He ended the alternate opinion with "You’re welcome."